 Address: 80 Yongkang Road near Xiangyang Road | 永康路80号近襄阳路

-Cafe Paddy is a tiny but lovely, whimsical and confusing cafe in Shanghai's former French Concession.
+Café Paddy is a tiny but lovely, whimsical cafe in Shanghai's former French Concession.
 Go for good coffees during the day or nice cocktails in the evening.

 Address: 394 Yongjia Road, near Taiyuan Road | 永嘉路394号, 近太原路

 Rumors is about hand-crafted, exquisite and expensive drip coffee.
-The Japanese owners bring over beans imported originally to Japan (Japan gets all the good stuff) and then roast and drip the coffee per order.
+The Japanese owners bring over beans imported originally to Japan and then roast and drip the coffee per order.

-The shop is tiny: there are 4 stools at the bar and room for 4 people to sit - intimately - in a small room facing the street.
-But the owners are delightful to chat with and there always seems to be someone who can speak Chinese and English if your Japanese is rusty.
-They happily explain the different beans and love to give you a whiff of the beans to help with your choice.
+The shop is tiny, but the owners are delightful to chat with and there always seems to be someone who can speak Chinese and English if your Japanese is rusty.
+They take the time to explain the different beans and love to give a whiff of the beans to help with your choice.